 Write a five-page book review of the main texts for the course.
 (A Critical Approach to Youth Culture: Its Influence and Implication for Ministry by Pamela Irwin and 4 Views on Pastoring LGBTQ Teenagers: Effective Ministry to Gay, Bi, Trans, Queer, and Questioning Students Among Us by Mark Oestreicher and friends.
-The content but also demonstrate your knowledge of the book through your interactions, agreements and disagreements with its content.
+Demonstrate your knowledge of the book through your interactions, agreements and disagreements with its content.